-- 2. will include the following disclosure: - (a) "You should not draw any conclusions about the Fund's investment performance from the amount of this distribution or from the terms of the Fund's Plan"; - (b) "The Fund estimates that it has distributed more than its income and net realized capital gains; therefore, a portion of your distribution may be a return of capital.
+(ii) will include the following disclosure:

+(1) "You should not draw any conclusions about the Fund's investment performance from the amount of this distribution or from the terms of the Fund's Plan";

+(2) "The Fund estimates that it has distributed more than its income and net realized capital gains; therefore, a portion of your distribution may be a return of capital.
 A return of capital may occur, for example, when some or all of the money that you invested in the Fund is paid back to you.
-A return of capital distribution does not necessarily reflect the Fund's investment performance and should not be confused with 'yield' or 'income'"; and - (c) "The amounts and sources of distributions reported in this 19(a) Notice are only estimates and are not being provided for tax reporting purposes.
-The actual amounts and sources of the amounts for [accounting and] tax reporting purposes will depend upon the Fund's investment experience during the remainder of its fiscal year and may be subject to changes based on tax regulations.
-The Fund will send you a Form 1099-DIV for the calendar year that will tell you how to report these distributions for federal income tax purposes."
+A return of capital distribution does not necessarily reflect the Fund's investment performance and should not be confused with 'yield' or 'income'" and

+(3) "The amounts and sources of distributions reported in this 19(a) Notice are only estimates and are not being provided for tax reporting purposes.
+The actual amounts and sources of the amounts for tax reporting purposes will depend upon the Fund's investment experience during the remainder of its fiscal year and may be subject to changes based on tax regulations.
+The Fund will send you a Form 1099 DIV for the calendar year that will tell you how to report these distributions for federal income tax purposes."

+&lt;sup>4 The disclosure in this condition 2(a)(ii)(2) will be included only if the current distribution or the fiscal year-to-date cumulative distributions are estimated to include a return of capital.

 Such disclosure shall be made in a type size at least as large as and as prominent as any other information in the 19(a) Notice and placed on the same page in close proximity to the amount and the sources of the distribution;

-The disclosure in this condition II.A.2.(b) will be included only if the current distribution or the fiscal year-to-date cumulative distributions are estimated to include a return of capital.

-- B. On the inside front cover of each report to shareholders under rule 30e-1 under the Act, the Fund will: - describe the terms of the Plan (including the fixed amount or fixed percentage of the distributions and the frequency of the distributions); - 2. include the disclosure required by condition II.A.2.a above; - 3. state, if applicable, that the Plan provides that the Board may amend or terminate the Plan at any time without prior notice to Fund shareholders; and - 4. describe any reasonably foreseeable circumstances that might cause the Fund to terminate the Plan and any reasonably foreseeable consequences of such termination. - C. Each report provided to shareholders under rule 30e-1 under the Act and each prospectus filed with the Commission on Form N-2 under the Act, will provide the Fund's total return in relation to changes in NAV in the financial highlights table and in any discussion about the Fund's total return.
+(b) On the inside front cover of each report to shareholders under rule 30e-1 under the Act, the Fund will:

+(i) describe the terms of the Plan (including the fixed amount or fixed percentage of the distributions and the frequency of the distributions);

+(ii) include the disclosure required by condition 2(a)(ii)(l) above;

+(iii) state, if applicable, that the Plan provides that the Board may amend or terminate the Plan at any time without prior notice to Fund shareholders; and

+(iv) describe any reasonably foreseeable circumstances that might cause theFund to terminate the Plan and any reasonably foreseeable consequences of suchtermination.

+(c) Each report provided to shareholders under rule 30e-1 under the Act and each prospectus filed with the Commission on Form N-2 under the Act, will provide the Fund's total return in relation to changes in NAV in the financial highlights table and in any discussion about the Fund's total return.

-III.
-Disclosure to Shareholders, Prospective Shareholders and Third Parties:
+3. Disclosure to Common Shareholders, Prospective Common Shareholders and Third Parties:

-A. Each Fund will include the information contained in the relevant 19(a) Notice, including the disclosure required by condition II.A.2 above, in any written communication (other than a communication on Form 1099) about the Plan or distributions under the Plan by the Fund, or agents that the Fund has authorized to make such communication on the Fund's behalf, to any Fund common shareholder, prospective common shareholder or third-party information provider;
+(a) Each Fund will include the information contained in the relevant 19(a) Notice, including the disclosure required by condition 2(a)(ii) above, in any written communication (other than a communication on Form 1099) about the Plan or distributions under the Plan by the Fund, or agents that the Fund has authorized to make such communication on the Fund's behalf, to any Fund common shareholder, prospective common shareholder or third-party information provider;